-Kids and adults alike can get a lot out of staring up at the great canopy of space.
-You’ll learn more about our cosmic origins and enjoy a star-studded performance and all for free.
-Sound good?
-Here is a short and simple guide to going stargazing in Cornwall.
+Kids and adults alike can get a lot out of staring up at the great canopy of space, learning more about our cosmic origins and enjoying a star-studded performance with a spot of Dark Sky Tourism.
+The best part?
+It’s totally free!

 When to go and what to look for

 What to take